sklose/iracing-teleport/README.md

 2. **Target**: Runs on your remote computer, receives the data, and creates a local memory-mapped file that simulates iRacing's telemetry interface

 Features:
-- Efficient LZ4 compression for minimal network usage
+- LZ4 compression to reduce network usage
 - Support for both unicast and multicast (default) communication

 ## Usage Examples